ankitme01/YelpCamp/README.md

   * Upload campground photos

-  * Display campground location on Google Maps
+  * Display campground location on Maps

-* Flash messages responding to users' interaction with the app
+* Flash messages responding to user's interaction with the app

 * Responsive web design